ernestvmo/CSCU9YE-Artificial-Intelligence-Project/README.md

-# CSCU9YE-Artificial Intelligence Assignment Project
+# CSCU9YE - Artificial Intelligence Assignment Project

 This project was realized as a group assignment for the course CSCU9YE at the University of Stirling.<br>
 This project achieved a grade of 74%.<br>